-Knowing the root of threat can help you in two ways: 1) minimize the intensity and duration of the response in the future 2) work through the stress response and effectively harness the energy as you continue to perform.
-You must learn that although the response is automatic and can’t be stopped in the moment– through a combination of deep breathing training and counseling with a sport psychologist an athlete can train their body and mind to stay calm and overcome fears or doubts.
+Knowing the root of the threat can help you in two ways: 1) it can minimize the intensity and duration of the response in the future, and 2) you can work through the stress response and effectively harness the energy as you continue to perform.
+You must learn that, although the response is automatic and can’t be stopped in the moment, through a combination of deep breathing training and counseling with a sport psychologist, an athlete can train their body and mind to stay calm and overcome fears or doubts.

-In addition to mental skills training and deep breathing outside of the competitive environment, there are several steps to help an athlete manage the stress response in the moment.
+In addition to mental skills training and deep breathing outside of the competitive environment, there are several steps to help an athlete fight their fear (stress response) and win.

 1. Be aware of a physiological response when it happens.

 Start listening to your body for cues about what is going on in the environment and how it is causing you to feel and react internally.